Autism West Board

 Tania Rodwell, TOBY Project Manager

 Tania has been with Autism West since “the beginning” (2008).
-Working for several years as a school based Speech Pathologist, Tania then took on the role of Special Education Consultant for the Catholic Education Office.
+Working for several years as a school based Speech Pathologist, Tania took on the role of Special Education Consultant for the Catholic Education Office.
 After training as an autism diagnostician she started her own private practice – Little Language Centre – in 1996, which she ran for 10 years.
 Tania then got involved in setting up Autism West as a volunteer board member, working to help create services and a community profile, before taking on management of the TOBY app, Autism West’s early intervention app for 2-4 year olds, of which she does whilst also working as a school based speech pathologist, providing services to kids aged between 5 and 16 years of age.